-Glossary
+Glossary:

-- "The Making Every Contact Count (MECC) approach encourages health and social care staff to use the opportunities arising during their routine interactions with patients to have conversations about how they might make positive improvements to their health or wellbeing". - "An Integrated Care Partnership (ICP) is a statutory committee jointly convened by Local Authorities and the NHS, comprised of a broad alliance of organisations and other representatives as equal partners concerned with improving the health, public health and social care services provided to their population." - "Adult social care covers a wide range of activities to help people who are older or living with disability or physical or mental illness live independently and stay well and safe." - A Carer's assessment determines whether an individual is classed as a carer or not, and assesses what the council can do to support them if so. - "The triangle of care is a partnership between professionals, the person being cared for, and their carers.
+- "The 'Making Every Contact Count' (MECC) approach encourages us all to have very brief conversations about health and wellbeing issues as part of the everyday contact we have with other people, and if appropriate, let them know where they can get further information or support." - "An Integrated Care Partnership (ICP) is a statutory committee jointly convened by Local Authorities and the NHS, comprised of a broad alliance of organisations and other representatives as equal partners concerned with improving the health, public health and social care services provided to their population." - "Adult social care covers a wide range of activities to help people who are older or living with disability or physical or mental illness live independently and stay well and safe." - A Carer's assessment determines whether an individual is classed as a carer or not, and assesses what the council can do to support them if so. - "The triangle of care is a partnership between professionals, the person being cared for, and their carers.
 It sets out how they should work together to support recovery, promote safety and maintain wellbeing." - CNWL refers to the collection of services provided by the Central and North West London Trust, covering community, sexual health, mental health, health & justice and addiction services. - London North West University Healthcare Refers to the three Nort West London hospitals (Central Middlesex, Ealing and Northwick Park) that serve more than one million people.
 LNWH is also responsible for running sexual health services across Brent, Ealing, Harrow and Hillingdon.
+[ADD CLCH ROLE]